tangram/autolink_filter/README.md

 Allows AJAXified search for user and node names, and creates links out of them.

-Typing a @ will show an in place text input, further typing initiates a search of users and nodes.
+Typing a @ and a few letter initiates a search of users and nodes.
 The user can select an autocomplete option, which is converted to a link on display.
 Allows spaces in user names or titles.
-Intended for use with HTML inputs.
+HTML anchor should be allowed for the input.

 Degrades to simple server side link creation if there is no JavaScript support.